PDennise/cv-portfolio/README.md

 This portfolio website was built to present web development projects in a **clean, interactive, and accessible way**.
 Rather than a static list of works, each project is displayed with a live preview and clear context — highlighting the technologies used, the problems addressed, and the role Deniz played in building them.
 The design emphasizes **usability and user experience** while maintaining a **minimal aesthetic**, allowing the projects themselves to take center stage.

+## Project Rationale

+This portfolio was created to **introduce myself as a Junior Full Stack Developer** and demonstrate my technical and design skills in a professional format.
+It reflects a balance between creativity and functionality, showing not only coding proficiency but also an understanding of layout, typography, and responsive design principles.

+### Key Project Goals
+- Provide a **well-organized and visually appealing portfolio**
+- Showcase **front-end development skills**, including HTML, CSS, and responsive design
+- Allow potential employers, collaborators, or other developers to **explore projects easily**

+### Target Audience
+- **Employers and recruiters** looking to evaluate web development skills
+- **Fellow developers or collaborators** interested in projects or partnerships
+- **Anyone seeking inspiration or examples of clean, responsive portfolio design**

 ## Objectives
 The key objectives of this portfolio project are:
 1. To create an organized presentation of personal skills and experience.